barryvdh/docs/artisan.md

 You may also specify a default value to the `confirm` method, which should be `true` or `false`:

 	$this->confirm($question, true);

-#### Giving The User A Choice

-If you need to give the user a predefined set of choices, you may use the `choice` method.
-The user chooses the index of the answer, but the value of the answer will be returned to you.
-You may set the default value to be returned if nothing is chosen:

-	$name = $this->choice('What is your name?', ['Taylor', 'Dayle'], false);

 <a name="working-with-input"></a>
 ## Working With Input